Adrian's KTM1190 R - Lowering Suspension

 bought a standard KTM1190 side stand off eBay for £70.
 With the

-standard Centrestand it was very had to get my lowered bike on to the
+standard Centrestand it was very difficult to get my lowered bike on to

-stand.
-So I purchased a used CentreStand off eBay for £29 and I
+the main stand.
+So I purchased a used CentreStand off eBay for £29

-shortened this by 33m, same as my Sidestand.
-I can now raise the my
+and I shortened this by 33m, same as my Sidestand.
+I can now raise

-excellent.
-I now have the correct static sag, I have a smooth, compliant ride round town at low speed, which means I
+better than stock.
+I now have the correct static sag, I have a reasonably smooth, compliant ride round town at low speed, which means I will get more

 |Shortened shock + Std Spring